whg-training/whg-training-resources/docs/prerequisites/Other_languages/javascript.md

 <html>
 <head>
   <script>

-    // "Run this function once the page has loaded" window.addEventListener( "load", function() {
+    // This calls says 'run the code below once the page has loaded' window.addEventListener( "load", function() {
       console.log( "Starting my drawing!" ) ;
       // create an svg element to draw in